Chinomnso-Okechukwu/Unit-2-project/README.md

   delay(1000); // Wait for 1000 millisecond(s)
 }
 ```
-A traffic light with arduino is a good way to be introduced into how to use the arduino.
+"pinMode" function is used to decide whether a pin is an input or output.

+"digitalWrite" function is used to set a high(on) or low(off) value to a pin.

 ### STOP!, GET READY!, GOOOOOOO!!
 These are the three phases of the traffic light.